ilya-ssh/OpenRacingManager/readme.md

 _0.0.4_ Safety car logic added with debug features

 ## Major bugs
-**TLDR The game is in pre-alpha state and basically not playable**
+**TLDR The game is in pre-alpha state and right now only race is playable** Bugs moved to issues
-1. Lap count set incorrectly
-2. Speed decrease from tyre degradation is way too much
-3. Visualization bugs with leaderboard
-4. Max laps is getting from constants, but from track file
-5. Aero is incredibly strong
-6. No differenece between tyre compounds
 ## trackbuilder.py
 Build your own tracks to race your cars on.
 ![Game Demo](/gifs/trackbuilder.gif)